-For the last few years APS-C digital photography has been battling the war of relevancy, trying to find its place in photography among enthusiast and professionals.
+For the last few years, APS-C digital photography has been battling the war of relevancy, trying to find its place in photography among enthusiasts and professionals.
 Some people love APS-C, for others, it’s just not good enough.

 For the second time now we’ve really been shown what APS-C can do, first with the X-T2, now the X-T3.